 The Class Pass fee, which is currently $40, is “an open item” because of shelter-in-place orders and discussions with AC Transit.
 It becomes nonrefundable, however, after a student’s first day of instruction and is only applicable to newly admitted students, the email adds.

 California Gov. Gavin Newsom launched the #CaliforniansForAll service initiative Tuesday.

 This initiative will help to connect California residents with volunteer opportunities, as well as encourage creative ways of making a difference, according to a press release.
-It will also focus on supporting those who are especially vulnerable and at higher risk, including people who are elderly.
+It will also focus on supporting those who are especially vulnerable and at higher risk, including people who are older.

 The initiative will aim to recruit younger individuals and partner with a series of nonprofit organizations, including the California Association of Food Banks, United Ways of California and the American Red Cross, among others.

 UC Berkeley administration sent an email to essential employees and supervisors Tuesday, implementing a requirement for staff members to wear masks to prevent the spread of COVID-19.

 The email added that employees who serve students and the public are now required to deny service to those without face coverings.
 People not wearing face masks will not be allowed into campus buildings.

 BART will require face coverings for those in its stations and on its trains beginning April 22.

 This will be enforced by BART police, who will be focusing on station entrances and fare gates, according to a BART newsletter.